Rashid Khalidi: Views on Israeli–Palestinian conflict

 Khalidi has written that the establishment of the state of Israel resulted in "the uprooting of the world's oldest and most secure Jewish communities, which had found in the Arab lands a tolerance that, albeit imperfect, was nonexistent in the often genocidal, Jew-hating Christian West."
-Regarding the proposed two-state solution to the Israeli–Palestinian conflict, Khalidi has written that "the now universally applauded two-state solution faces the juggernaut of Israel's actions in the occupied territories over more than forty years, actions that have been expressly designed to make its realization in any meaningful form impossible."
-However, Khalidi also noted that "there are also flaws in the alternatives, grouped under the rubric of the one-state solution".
+Of the proposed two-state solution to the Israeli–Palestinian conflict, Khalidi has written, "the now universally applauded two-state solution faces the juggernaut of Israel's actions in the occupied territories over more than forty years, actions that have been expressly designed to make its realization in any meaningful form impossible."
+Khalidi has noted that "there are also flaws in the alternatives, grouped under the rubric of the one-state solution".

-He supports the Boycott, Divestment and Sanctions movement.
+Khalidi supports the Boycott, Divestment and Sanctions movement.

-Regarding American support for Israel, Khalidi stated in an interview, "every other single place on the face of the earth is in support of the Palestinians, yet all of them together aren't a hill of beans compared to the United States and Israel, because the United States and Israel can basically do anything they please.
+Of American support for Israel, Khalidi said in an interview, "every other single place on the face of the earth is in support of the Palestinians, yet all of them together aren't a hill of beans compared to the United States and Israel, because the United States and Israel can basically do anything they please.
 They are the world superpower, they are the regional superpower."

-A New York Sun editorial criticized Khalidi for stating that there is a legal right under international law for Palestinians to resist what Khalidi considers to be Israeli occupation.
-For example, in a speech given to the American-Arab Anti-Discrimination Committee, Khalidi said, "[k]illing civilians is a war crime.
+A New York Sun editorial criticized Khalidi for saying there is a legal right under international law for Palestinians to resist what Khalidi considers Israeli occupation.
+For example, in a speech to the American-Arab Anti-Discrimination Committee, Khalidi said: "Killing civilians is a war crime.
 It's a violation of international law.
 They are not soldiers.
 They're civilians, they're unarmed.
-The ones who are armed, the ones who are soldiers, the ones who are in occupation, that's different.
+The ones who are armed, the ones who are soldiers, the ones who are in occupation—that's different.
 That's resistance."
-The Sun editorial argued that by failing to distinguish between Palestinian combatants and noncombatants, Khalidi implies that all Palestinians have this right to resist, which it claimed was incorrect under international law.
-In an interview discussing this editorial, Khalidi objected to this characterization as incorrect and taken out of the context of his statements on international law.
+The Sun editorial argued that by failing to distinguish between Palestinian combatants and noncombatants, Khalidi implied that all Palestinians have this right to resist, which it claimed was incorrect under international law.
+In an interview about the editorial, Khalidi called this characterization incorrect and said the Sun took his statements on international law out of context.

 Khalidi has described discussions of Arab restitution for property confiscated from the Jewish refugees from Middle Eastern and North African countries after the creation of Israel as "insidious", "because the advocates of Jewish refugees are not working to get those legitimate assets back but are in fact trying to cancel out the debt of Israel toward Palestinian refugees".